Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Introduction

 \section{Introduction}

 We revisit two classical distribution estimation problems.
 Let $\X$ be a measurable space endowed with a measure $\mu$.
-In addition, let $p_1,\ldots,p_M$ be a collection of $M \geq 2$ known densities on $\X$ with respect to $\mu$, with no assumptions on these densities (in particular, the corresponding distributions need not satisfy any moment or tail conditions, and their supports may be different).
-We observe an \iid sample $X_1,\ldots,X_n$ drawn from some unknown density $p^\star$ for which we only assume either
+In addition, let $p_1,\ldots,p_\M$ be a collection of $\M \geq 2$ known densities on $\X$ with respect to $\mu$, with no assumptions on these densities (in particular, the corresponding distributions need not satisfy any moment or tail conditions, and their supports may differ).
+We observe an \iid sample $X_1,\ldots,X_n$ drawn from some unknown density $p^\star$ for which we only assume either \begin{enumerate} \item $p^\star \in \{p_1,\ldots,p_\M\}$, in the \emph{Model Aggregation} setting; \item or $p^\star \in \operatorname{conv}\{p_1,\ldots,p_\M\}$, in the \emph{Convex Aggregation} (or \emph{mixture density estimation}) setting. \end{enumerate} Our goal is to construct, based on $X_1,\ldots,X_n$, a density estimator $\widehat{p}$ for which the Kullback--Leibler divergence $\kl(p^\star,\widehat{p})$ is small with high probability (where we recall that $\kll{p}{q} = \int_\X p \log (p/q) \di \mu$ for two probability densities $p, q$ on $\X$ with respect to $\mu$).